• Skip to primary navigation

 To make baingan bharta, you need to roast eggplants which can be done in several ways –

 2. Grilling in the oven – This is an almost hands-free way to roast the eggplants.
 Make slits on the eggplants and rub them with oil.
-Heat the oven to up to 450 degrees F. Place the eggplants on an oven safe sheet and bake for about 45 minutes.
-Make sure to rotate the eggplants at around 20 minutes.
+Heat the oven to up to 450 degrees F. Place the eggplants on an oven-safe sheet and bake for about 45 minutes.
+Make sure to rotate the eggplants for around 20 minutes.
 Broil for 5 minutes on low to finish it off.

 Overhead shot of baingan bharta along with garlic naan.